Safari Vehicles

 If you do decide to go for the guided safari instead of self drive or if you want to go on a night drive or dawn drive then you should firstly try and choose the smaller vehicle and you will need to decide on where in the vehicle to sit in order to have the opportunity of getting good photographs.

-There are different types of game viewing vehicles.
+There are different types of game viewing safari vehicles.

 You get the ones with benches so you could have up to four people squashed onto each bench...

-And you get the vehicles with seats where there are three people per row...
+And you get the safari vehicles with bucket seats where there are three people per row...

 We have seen a whole lot of advice being offered on sites from 'you should sit in the first row, second, row, last row or next to the driver'.